 Once Upon a Time . . .
 Fond Memories of the First Coach Handbags

 I’ll always remember my mother’s conviction that a single quality product may cost more up front but in the end it was worth more than many cheap and poorly made alternatives.
-That is what lead to my introduction of Coach handbags.
+Hence my introduction to Coach handbags.

 I bought my first Coach in the late 70s, early 80s – a Crescent Saddle Bag.
 No boutique stores back then.
 They were being sold in a clothes store near the plaza in Santa Fe, New Mexico and cost between $60.00 and $70.00, expensive in those days!
 The purse was made of soft, thick, beautifully finished, golden colored leather and the hardware fittings were heavy brass.
 I loved its simplicity.

 Fast forward 30 years and today’s Coach handbags, compared with their originals, are literally unrecognizable.
 Coach's once simple and classic purses now have patterned canvas, textured and shiny leathers, unnecessary “gewgaws,” silver plated hardware and fabric linings and could pass for any other nameless brand.
 A horrible new logo of a stagecoach (à la Hermès?!) is now the symbol for what once represented quality.
 Their website is filled with row upon row of cheap looking, Gucci-like wannabes.
 Tragic.
 And they actually have the gall to expect customers to cough up $250.00 plus for these atrocities?!
 A recent headline bemoaned the fact that Coach's sales were down.
 The company's planned response?
 Raise their prices!

 For awhile, there were apparently enough people who remembered the original Coach styles that the company maintained a Coach Classics line – but even that has disappeared.
 What is thriving is the market for the true vintage purses still available.
 I found some well-maintained Crescent Saddle Bags going for $150.00 plus!